Nolan Oswald Dennis (b. 1988, Zambia) is a para-disciplinary artist from Johannesburg, South

-Nolan Oswald Dennis (b.
-1988, Zambia) is an interdisciplinary artist from Johannesburg, South Africa.
-His practice explores what he calls ‘a black consciousness of space’: the material and metaphysical conditions of decolonization.
+Africa.
+Their practice explores what they call ‘a black consciousness of space’: the material and

-His work questions the politics of space and time through a system-specific, rather than site-specific approach.
-He is concerned with the hidden structures that pre-determine the limits of our social and political imagination.
-Through a language of diagrams, drawings and models he explores a hidden landscape of systematic and structural conditions that organise our political sub-terrain.
+Dennis’ work questions the politics of space (and time) through a system-specific, rather than site-specific approach.
+They are concerned with the hidden structures that pre-determine the limits of our social and political imagination.
+Through a language of diagrams, drawings and models they explore a hidden landscape of systematic and structural conditions that organise our political sub-terrain.
 This sub-space is framed by systems which transverse multiple realms (technical, spiritual economic, psychological, etc) and therefore Dennis’ work can be seen as an attempt to stitch these, sometime opposed, sometimes complimentary, systems together.
 To read technological systems alongside spiritual systems, to combine political fictions with science fiction.

 Dennis’ is the 2016 winner of the FNB Arts Prize, and has exhibited in various solo and group shows, including the 9th Berlin Biennale (2016), the Young Congo Biennale (2019), Museu d’Art Contemporani de Barcelona (MACBA), Architekturmuseum der TU München, Palais de Tokyo (Paris) and ARoS Aarhus (Denmark).
 They were the 2020 artist in residence at NTUCCA (Singapore) and the 2021 artist in residence at the Delfina Foundation (London).